gilbarbara/react-inlinesvg/README.md

 );
 ```

+The `CacheProvider` accepts an optional `name` prop to customize the cache storage name.

 > Be aware of the limitations of the [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache).

 ## Browser Support

-Any browsers that support inlining [SVGs](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/svg) and [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) will work.
+Any browser that supports inlining [SVGs](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/svg) and [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) will work.

-If you need to support legacy browsers, include a polyfill for `fetch` and `Number.isNaN` in your app.
+If you need to support legacy browsers, include a polyfill for `fetch` in your app.

 ## CORS

-If you are loading remote SVGs, you must ensure it has [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) support.
+If you are loading remote SVGs, you must ensure they have [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers.

 ## Why do you need this package?

-One of the reasons SVGs are awesome is that you can style them with CSS.
+One reason SVGs are awesome is that you can style them with CSS.
 Unfortunately, this is not useful in practice because the style element has to be in the same document.
 This leaves you with three bad options:

 1. Embed the CSS in the SVG document